 Sweat does show pretty prominently during a heavy sweat session, but if you’re self-conscious you could wear a longer top or just use them for a yoga or Pilates class where you aren’t sweating as heavily.

 I would be curious to see if these leggings faired better with sweat and squat testing in other shades and colors.
 My pair is cute and comfortable, but for now, am not planning on ordering another pair in the immediate future.
 Overall, I would probably rate this brand a 7 out of 10.

 I was excited to try some new brands and find out what they offer.
-These are a few of the Instagram hyped legging brands I’ve seen on social media and it was fun testing them out.
-One thing I appreciate about each brand is the personable customer service (which you often find in smaller or upcoming businesses).
-Each brand had its pros and cons, but overall I didn’t feel like any of them were a poor investment; they have all added a pop of color and fun into my wardrobe and I enjoy wearing them to the gym.
-Have you tried any of these, or do you know of any apparel brands I ought to test out in the future?
-Feel free to let me know!
+These are a few of the Instagram hyped legging brands I’ve seen on social media and it was fun testing them out!
+One thing I appreciated about each company was the personable customer service they had to offer.
+Each brand had its pros and cons, but overall I didn’t feel like any of them were a poor investment.
+They added a pop of color into my wardrobe and I enjoy wearing them to the gym.

-All writing copyright © 2017 Rachel Elise Weems Woods.
-Most photography copyright © 2017 Rachel Elise Weems Woods with guest images copyright © 2017 Captured Design Photography.
+All writing copyright © 2019 Rachel Elise Woods.
+Photography copyright © 2019 Rachel Elise Woods with guest images copyright © 2019 Captured Design Photography.